blowfishpro/B9-Aerospace/README.md

 The continuation of the venerable Damned Robotics.

-Servo motors, hydraulic rams and other mechanical wizardry for building folding planes, bipedal robots, cargo gantries, and anything else you can think of that needs to rotate or fold or extend or contract. [forums](http://forum.kerbalspaceprogram.com/threads/37707)
+Servo motors, hydraulic rams and other mechanical wizardry for building folding planes, bipedal robots, cargo gantries, and anything else you can think of that needs to rotate or fold or extend or contract. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=104535)

 ## Karbonite

-A resource system alternative to Kethane, using the Open Resource System from KSP Interstellar. [forums](http://forum.kerbalspaceprogram.com/threads/89401)
+A resource system alternative to Kethane, using the Open Resource System from KSP Interstellar. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=80650)

-Compatibility patch for Extraplanetary Launchpads: [forums](http://forum.kerbalspaceprogram.com/threads/89774)

-## Kethane
+## Kethane [OUTDATED]

-The Grand-daddy of mineable resource systems. [forum](http://forum.kerbalspaceprogram.com/threads/23979)
+The Grand-daddy of mineable resource systems. [forum](http://forum.kerbalspaceprogram.com/index.php?showtopic=22166)

 ## Kerbal Aircraft Expansion

-Modern propeller/turboprop/helicopter engines and landing gear, powered by FireSpitter. [forums](http://forum.kerbalspaceprogram.com/threads/76668)
+Modern propeller/turboprop/helicopter engines and landing gear, powered by FireSpitter. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=69426)

-## Kerbal Joint Reinforcement

-Improvement to the underlying physics of KSP.

-While many parts of this have been made redundant by improvements in KSP itself (made as a result of this mod) the parts that remain are still extremely useful. [forums](http://forum.kerbalspaceprogram.com/threads/55657)